 Great content cuts down on lead times and increases close rates because when you’ve answered all their questions with great content there’s no need to demonstrate your value by lowering your prices.

-As we all know, Google demands new.
-Regularly updated websites are Google’s jam so the ones that get updated often are crawled more regularly which pushes them up the search rankings.
+Google likes new, shiny content.
+Regularly updated websites are Google’s jam.
+The ones that get updated often are crawled more regularly which pushes them up the search rankings.

-However new content is no longer enough to come out on top in a crowded market place simply because Google asks more of us than just slinging the odd blog at the wall and hoping it sticks.
+However, new content alone is no longer enough to come out on top in a crowded market place, because Google asks more of us than just slinging the odd blog at the wall and hoping it sticks.